 The merged Multidisciplinary Carotid Board and Neurointerventional Conferences meet every Friday morning where clinical cases and advanced neuroimaging findings are presented and discussions focus on the management of extracranial carotid artery disease as well as acute intracranial or extracranial revascularization procedures.

 On Wednesdays, conferences on the management of cerebral aneurysms and arteriovenous malformations take place.

 The fellow is expected to sit for the Vascular Neurology board certification examination by the American Board of Psychiatry and Neurology and the Neurosonology examinations by the American Society of Neuroimaging.
-The fellow is expected to produce or significantly contribute to a research or scholarly project during the year.
+The fellow is also expected to produce or significantly contribute to a research or scholarly project during the year.